Nervosys/Botnix/pkgs/README.md

 Security fixes are submitted in the same way as other changes and thus the same guidelines apply.

 - If a new version fixing the vulnerability has been released, update the package;
-- If the security fix comes in the form of a patch and a CVE is available, then add the patch to the Nixpkgs tree, and apply it to the package.
+- If the security fix comes in the form of a patch and a CVE is available, then add the patch to the Botpkgs tree, and apply it to the package.
   The name of the patch should be the CVE identifier, so e.g. `CVE-2019-13636.patch`; If a patch is fetched the name needs to be set as well, e.g.:

   ```nix